A modal analysis of the behavior of inertial particles in turbulence: Conclusions

 \section{Conclusions}

-We derived an asymptotic solution (Eq.~\eqref{lambda}) for the Lyapunov exponents of inertial particles subjected to oscillatory fluid motion.
-Our analysis is aimed at predicting the rate of expansion or contraction of clouds of inertial particles, and also their rate of crossovers.
-We employed the sum of the Lyapunov exponents, i.e. the rate of change of volume of a cloud of particles in three dimensions, to characterize regimes of preferential concentration.
-We showed that our solution is more general and reproduces the pre-established models in literature (\cite{maxey1987gravitational} and \cite{esmaily2016CPT}).
-Consistent with the previous models, the only flow-related parameter that appears in our model is the spectrum of the second invariant of the velocity gradient tensor, viz. the Q-criterion, underscoring its fundamental role in segregation of inertial particles.
+We derived a solution (Eq.~\eqref{lambda}) for the Lyapunov exponents of inertial particles subjected to oscillatory fluid motion.
+Our analysis is aimed at predicting the rate of expansion or contraction of clouds of inertial particles, and also their crossovers frequency.
+We employed the sum of the Lyapunov exponents, i.e., the rate of change of volume of a cloud of particles in three dimensions, to characterize regimes of preferential concentration.
+We showed that our solution is more general and reproduces the pre-established models in the literature (\cite{maxey1987gravitational} and \cite{esmaily2016CPT}).
+Consistent with the previous models, the only flow-related parameter that appears in our model is the difference between the spectrum of rotation and strain rate tensors norm, viz. a closely related parameter to the Q-criterion, underscoring its fundamental role in clustering of inertial particles.
 We employed a canonical setup with unimodal excitation to investigate the behavior of the Lyapunov exponent under a wide range of flow conditions.
 Only the expansion with no crossovers was observed in a rotating regime, whereas both the contraction and expansion with the possibility of crossovers was observed in a straining regime.
 In a straining regime, the expansion and crossover occur for a sufficiently large oscillation amplitude.
 Additionally, a $-1/2$ bound on the rate of contraction (normalized by the particle relaxation time) was found.
 Our analysis also showed the Lyapunov exponent is linearly proportional to the Q-criterion at low oscillation amplitude and its power of $1/4$ at high oscillation amplitude.
 These observations, which are confirmed by the numerical simulations, are not captured by the other models.
-Other available models capture only the linear regime, where oscillation amplitude is small.
+Other available models capture only the linear regime, where the oscillation amplitude is small.
 Discrepancies were also observed between our analysis and the reference results.
-Neglecting the contribution of the sub- and super-harmonics, considering a diagonal form in Eq. \eqref{F_guess} for $\lambda$, and employing the assumption in Eq. \eqref{omega_gam_assumption} are deemed to be the primary sources of discrepancies.
+Neglecting the contribution of the sub- and super-harmonics in our formulation are deemed to be the primary sources of discrepancies.
+Accounting for higher-order terms and extending the present analysis to statistically anisotropic flows remains as topics for future studies.